BBC confirms 'no evidence found of Trump/Russia collusion' in FBI probe

 The simple reality, which believers in Russiagate simply will not face, is that the reason the FBI inquiry is drawing a blank is because there is nothing there for it to find.

-Instead of facing that reality supporters of Russiagate however latch onto ‘non-facts’ – like the fact that US intelligence apparently believes Kalugin was a Russian agent – and like true believers everywhere demand more and more inquiries of ever greater length and scope to prove the truth of what they think they already know but the evidence for which is simply not there.
+Instead of facing that reality supporters of Russiagate however latch onto ‘non-facts’ – like the fact that US intelligence apparently believes Kalugin was a Russian agent – and like true believers everywhere demand more and more inquiries of ever greater length and scope to prove the truth of what they think they already know but the evidence for which simply is not there.

-That this is the paranoid mentality which has now taken hold finds confirmation in the BBC’s article itself
+That this is the paranoid mindset which has now taken hold finds confirmation in the BBC’s article itself

 There are either a series of coincidences or there is a conspiracy of such reach and sophistication that it may take years to unravel.